-Play Coed Leagues must have at least 2 women on the field of play at all times.
+Play Coed Leagues must always have at least 2 women on the field of play.
 If a team has only one woman on the field of play, a team must play down a player until another woman fills that spot.
 If a team has no women, the game is forfeited.

-The maximum roster size will be 12 players.
-A roster size may be larger only under certain circumstances with a Manager's approval.
-Guess players are only permitted if a team is short, but have 4 legal rostered players in the field.
-A team may only use up to 3 guest players per game.
-Guess players ARE NOT permitted on playoffs or championships games.
+The maximum roster size will be 15 players.
+A roster size may be larger only under certain circumstances with a Manager’s approval.
+A team may only use 2 guest players per game and team are to notify the facility of those guest players no less than 30 minutes prior to start time of their game.
+Guest players will be subjected to a $5 charge to be paid before the game and will not be able to play or be on the field till the fee is paid.
+Guest players ARE NOT permitted on playoffs or championships games.
 Teams play 6 v 6 in the adult league games.
-Teams may not have more than 13 players on the bench at any given time (12 players and 1 coach).
+Teams may not have more than 10 players on the bench at any given time (9 players and 1 coach).
 Only rostered players may enter the game after the completion of the first half.
 No guest players can join a game after halftime.
 Roster checks must be done prior to the start of the second half.
 Team captain must request the roster check at the front desk of the facility.